cdktf/cdktf-provider-google/docs/computeFirewallPolicyRule.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.28.0/docs/resources/compute_firewall_policy_rule#id ComputeFirewallPolicyRule#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.29.0/docs/resources/compute_firewall_policy_rule#id ComputeFirewallPolicyRule#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `security_profile_group`<sup>Optional</sup> <a name="security_profile_group" id="@cdktf/provider-google.computeFirewallPolicyRule.ComputeFirewallPolicyRule.Initializer.parameter.securityProfileGroup"></a>

+- *Type:* str

+A fully-qualified URL of a SecurityProfileGroup resource.

+Example: https://networksecurity.googleapis.com/v1/organizations/{organizationId}/locations/global/securityProfileGroups/my-security-profile-group.
+It must be specified if action = 'apply_security_profile_group' and cannot be specified for other actions.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.29.0/docs/resources/compute_firewall_policy_rule#security_profile_group ComputeFirewallPolicyRule#security_profile_group}

 ---